 At the same time, there is an element of foreboding and anxiety in this stanza, especially in the literary references Heaney makes: “Lorenzo and Jessica in a cold climate. / Diarmuid and Grainne waiting to be found.”
 In Shakespeare’s The Merchant of Venice, Jessica is the daughter of Shylock—the stereotypical, Christian-hating Jew—while Lorenzo is a friend of Shylock’s enemy Antonio.
 He is also a Christian.
 Not only would each’s family disapprove of the union, it was also illegal for Christians and Jews to marry each other in seventeenth-century Venice.
 In defiance of society and of their families, Jessica and Lorenzo run away together to another city.
 From this allusion, we get a sense of some significant obstacle trying to force our two lovers apart.

 The second reference heightens the sense of foreboding even further.
 In Irish mythology, Grainne was a princess brought to Ireland to wed the legendary king Finn MacCool.
-The night before her wedding, while Finn and his warriors the Fianna were feasting in the royal banquet hall, Grainne happened to meet one of the warriors, Diarmuid, and fell in love with him.
+The night before her wedding, while Finn and his band of warriors the Fianna were feasting in the royal banquet hall, Grainne happened to meet one of the warriors, Diarmuid, and fell in love with him.
 Some versions say that Diarmuid fell in love with Grainne too, while others say that Grainne, schooled in the art of witchcraft, put a spell on Diarmuid so that he would love her.
 Regardless, the two ran away together into the forests of Connacht, where Finn and the Fianna found them weeks later.
-Grainne was still alive, but as for Diarmuid, he had been killed by a wild boar, in accordance with a prophecy given at his birth.
+Grainne was still alive, but Diarmuid had been killed by a wild boar, in accordance with a prophecy given at his birth.

 So where Lorenzo and Jessica eventually got a happy ending, the Diarmuid and Grainne story ended in tragedy.
 And really, there’s no other way it could have ended: even if the boar hadn’t killed Diarmuid, Finn MacCool would have.
 Maybe it’s this precariousness in their situation that leads Heaney to give them the phrase “waiting to be found.”
 They go into their new life expecting it to be taken from them, probably by death.
 It’s just a question of when.